 Withdrawing from University - General information

-Students who have decided to cancel/terminate their studies must notify the Tuition and Fees Unit via the Contact system in the Personal Information site or by registered mail (keep a copy of the dispatch note).
+Students who have decided to cancel/terminate their studies must notify the Department of Curriculum and Student Payments via the Contact system in the Personal Information site or by registered mail (keep a copy of the dispatch note).
 Notifying or writing to the faculty about withdrawing does not constitute proper notice of withdrawal.

 - Fees for programs with flat-rate tuition will be calculated according to 50% of the program’s full tuition for the first semester, and 50% of the program’s full tuition for the second semester.

 - Non-attendance at classes or exams does not constitute study cancelation.
-Study cancelation will be applied from the date that the student has officially notified the Tuition and Fees Unit in the manner described above.
+Study cancelation will be applied from the date that the student has officially notified the Department of Curriculum and Student Payments in the manner described above.

 - Students who registered for the academic year, submitted an exceptions application to a Committee for Teaching Affairs at the faculty and/or were granted conditional admission, but have failed to meet the condition, will be subject to termination of their studies by the faculty and will be charged tuition according to withdrawal procedures.
 The determining date for such students will be the date of the faculty decision to terminate their studies.